Frequently Asked Questions

 Expected Family Contribution (EFC) is the amount that you and your family are reasonably expected to contribute toward the year’s educational costs.
 The Student Aid Report (SAR) from your FAFSA application is used to calculate the EFC using a standard federal formula.

 An overpayment occurs when you receive more financial aid than you were eligible for.
 Overpayment's are often the result of changes in enrollment; e.g., full-time to half-time status or a complete withdraw from all classes.
 An overpayment can also occur when your financial information changes after a grant or loan payment are made.
 For more information, please contact the Office of Financial Aid.

 The priority filing period for FAFSA is open from October 1st through March 2nd of each year.
-If you miss this deadline, you can still file a FAFSA, but you may not be considered for certain state and institutional grants.
+If you miss this deadline, you can still file a FAFSA through June 30th of the following year, but you may not be considered for certain state and institutional grants.

 Yes, you should renew your FAFSA application online in October 1st of every year.
 To update your FAFSA, go to http://www.FAFSA.ed.gov/

-If your income has changed significantly from the income reported on your FAFSA, you should discuss your options with a Financial Aid Advisor.
+If your income has changed significantly from the income reported on your FAFSA, you should discuss your options with the Financial Aid staff.

 You can transfer your FAFSA information to different schools by adding the school code to your existing FAFSA as the top listed school.